codersMom/angular100-labs-2020-06-22/Ch08-Services/1services/README.md

 ## Steps

 1. Continue working in your **my-angular-albums** project.
-If you haven't completed previous exercises, you can copy the solution's src directory from **Ch06-Pipes\1pipes** over your src directory.
+If you haven't completed previous exercises, you can delete your src directory and copy the solution's src directory from **Ch06-Pipes\1pipes**.

 2. Use the integrated terminal to generate a service which returns an array of albums.